This article is part of a larger series on Business Banking.

 - Reimbursement for all ATM fees at the end of each month

-Although there’s no minimum balance, to unlock all the account’s features you’ll need to deposit a minimum of $50.
+There’s no minimum balance or minimum opening deposit requirements.
 Novo doesn’t accept cash deposits, but if you need to deposit cash occasionally, you can purchase a money order with the funds, then use the mobile app to deposit the funds into your account.

 - Withdraw cash without fees at 37,000 ATMs through the MoneyPass network